Albert-W/vim-beginner/README.md

   - `dw` - delete a word
   - `dd` - delete a line
   - `d2d` - delete 2 lines
 - `y` - yank(copy), it means pull the text in to register
   - `yw` - copy a word
   - `yy` - copy a line
   - `y2y` - copy 2 lines

-##### Intransitive Verb
+#### Intransitive Verb

-Intransitive Verb are the verb can work without a text object.
+Intransitive Verbs are the verb can work without a text object.
 There are many of them.
 Some of the most used verbs are

 - `p` - paste
 - `x` - kill a char
 - `s` - kill a char and insert
 - `u` - undo
 - `ctrl - r` - redo

+#### Commands in Normal Mode

-A graph of commands in Normal mode are illustrate below.
+A tree diagram of commands in `Normal Mode` are illustrate below.

 ![Commands in Normal mode](Normal.jpg)

 ### Insert Mode

-The mode to insert text, like most other edits.
+The mode to insert text, like most other editors.
 To enter Insert Mode, just type in

 - `i` - insert